top of page

 The journey: combining creative passions in the spirit of early American artisans.

-Jackson Foster is a maker and painter of trade & tavern signs in the tradition of 18th and 19th-century artisans.
-His research of historic people and places is the rationale for the majority of his signs.
+Jackson Foster is a maker and painter of historic, early American–and London–signs in the tradition of 18th & 19th-century artisans.
+His research of historic people and places is the rationale for his signs.
 His background in history, design, lettering, and woodworking provides the basis for creating authentic interpretations of early American signboards.
-He uses reclaimed wood–some boards date to the 1700s–and period-style hardware including
+He uses reclaimed wood–some boards date to the 1700s–and period-style hardware including blacksmith-forged hanging irons, nails, and hinges—all making for unique signs in which no two are alike.
+He continues to refine his craft through research of early American artisans, typographic styles, painting practices, and joinery techniques.
+Each sign purchase comes with a framed, historic description providing research and background information.

 bottom of page